 Marengo High School

-Marengo High School places among the top 20% of public schools in Alabama for:
+Marengo High School ranks among the top 20% of public schools in Alabama for:

 - Category Attribute

-- Marengo High School's student population of 276 students has grown by 9% over five school years.
+Marengo High School's student population of 267 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-12|